-NC Objectives Investigate places Investigate Patterns Communicate Fieldwork - - Geographically Locate the world's countries, using maps to focus on South America, key physical and human characteristics, countries, and major cities Concentrate on environmental regions in South America Identify the position and significance of latitude, longitude, Equator, Northern Hemisphere and Southern Hemisphere Human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water Physical geography, including: climate zones, biomes and vegetation belts, rivers Use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied Understand geographical similarities and differences through the study of human and physical geography of a region in South America Use Geographical knowledge to: Know where many of the world's rainforest are situated.
-Know where the equator, tropic of Capricorn, Northern Hemisphere, Southern Hemisphere are located on a map/globe.
+NC Objectives Investigate places Investigate Patterns Communicate Fieldwork Geographically Locate the world's countries, using maps to focus on South America, key physical and human characteristics, countries, and major cities Concentrate on environmental regions in South America Identify the position and significance of latitude, longitude, Equator, Northern Hemisphere and Southern Hemisphere Human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water Physical geography, including: climate zones, biomes and vegetation belts, rivers Use maps, atlases, globes and Use Geographical knowledge to: Know where many of the world's rainforest are situated.
+Know where the equator, tropic of Cancer, Tropic of Capricorn, Northern Hemisphere, Southern Hemisphere are located on a map/globe.
 Know where the Artic and Antarctic circles are located.
 Looking at a map of climate zones, children to use prior knowledge of the world to identify the climate they think may exist in different parts of South America.
 Know many tribes live in the rainforests, known as indigenous people.
 This means that they belong to the country in which they are found.
-Know the rain forests are all located near the equator in Africa, Asia, Australia and Central and South America.
-Know about the endangered animals in the rainforests Know there are many endangered species in the rainforest.
-This means that they are very likely to become extinct.
-Use Human & Physical Geography to: Know about deforestation and the arguments for and against deforestation.
+Know the rain forests are all located near the equator in to: Know about deforestation and the arguments for and against deforestation.
 Know about the people that live in the Amazon rainforest and about some of the unique plants there.
 Know about the main features of a rainforest.
 Pupils should use the terms: emergent layer, canopy, understorey and forest floor.
-Understand the different settlements in the Amazon Rainforest - City vs Small Settlement Know that the south American economy consists primarily of agriculture, forestry, industry and mining Know that deforestation has an impact on a range of factors Understand that it is important that humans acts to save the rainforest.
-Use Geographical skills to: • Plan, gather and present information to answer: How does rainfall vary each month in the Amazon Rainforest?
+Understand the different settlements in the Amazon Rainforest - City vs Small Settlement Know that the south American economy consists primarily of agriculture, forestry, industry and mining Know that deforestation has an impact on a range of factors Use Geographical skills to: Plan, gather and present information to answer: How does rainfall vary each month in the Amazon Rainforest?
 Mapwork Identify and mark on a map the different countries of South America.
 Identify South America on a globe and atlas.